-To encourage organisations, taking into account all of the requirements of the CDSB Framework and the needs of investors, management and regulators, to:

-- Identify relevant environmental and social information; and - Report material information that is based on relevant environmental and social information and that reflects: - Factors specific to the reporting organisation; - Climate change risks to which all businesses are potentially exposed and are therefore considered material for the purposes of the CDSB Framework; and - Risks relating to social inequalities to which all businesses are potentially exposed and are therefore considered material for the purposes of the CDSB Framework.

-Relevance and materiality are distinct but related concepts that both need to be taken into consideration for the purposes of determining the nature and extent of information to include in a mainstream report.

-Environmental and social information as defined in the CDSB Framework describes the scope of information to be taken into consideration when identifying relevant and material environmental and social information.

-Relevant environmental and social information is a subset of environmental and social information identified by management as being relevant, and therefore potentially necessary for inclusion in the mainstream report, for the purposes of communicating the extent to which the organisation is connected to and is affected (now or in the future) by environmental and social impacts.54 The paragraphs on relevance below describe the tests that should be applied for identifying when environmental and social information becomes relevant.

-Material information generally represents a subset of relevant environmental and social information.
-Section P1.2 below describes the tests that should be applied for identifying material information.
-For the purposes of the CDSB Framework, GHG emissions from operations, entities, and activities within the mainstream reporting boundary of the organisation shall be treated as material in all cases as a contributor to climate change and shall be reported in REQ-04.
-In addition, the organisation shall report in REQ-04 appropriate quantitative and qualitative information that reflects its contribution to social inequalities, such as relating to workforce composition, the provision of living wages, and pay ratios and gaps.
+- 12 To encourage organisations, taking into account all of the requirements of the CDSB Framework - 13 and the needs of investors, management and regulators, to: - Identify relevant environmental and social information; and - Report material information that is based on relevant environmental and social information and that reflects: - Factors specific to the reporting organisation; - Climate change risks to which all businesses are potentially exposed and are therefore considered material for the purposes of the CDSB Framework; and - Risks related to income inequality to which all businesses are potentially exposed and are therefore considered material for the purposes of the CDSB Framework. - Relevance and materiality are distinct but related concepts that both need to be taken into - 23 consideration for the purposes of determining the nature and extent of information to include in a - 24 mainstream report. - 25 Environmental and social information as defined in the CDSB Framework describes the scope of - 26 information to be taken into consideration when identifying relevant and material environmental - 27 and social information. - 28 Relevant environmental and social information is a subset of environmental and social information - 29 identified by management as being relevant, and therefore potentially necessary for inclusion in - 30 the mainstream report, for the purposes of communicating the extent to which the organisation - 31 (1) contributes to and is affected (now or in the future) by environmental impacts and (2) is - connected to and affected (now or in the future) by social impacts. - 33 The paragraphs on relevancy immediately below Figure 1 describe the tests that should be applied - 34 for identifying when environmental and social information becomes relevant. - 35 Material information generally represents a subset of relevant environmental and social - 36 information.
+The paragraph on materiality below Figure 1 describes the tests that should be - 37 applied for identifying material information.
+For the purposes of the CDSB Framework: - GHG emissions shall be treated as material in all cases as a contributor to climate change and shall be reported in REQ-04; and - 40 The provision of, or progress towards, living wages for workers (employees and contractors), - 41 across operations, entities and activities within the mainstream reporting boundary shall be - 42 treated as material in all cases as a contributor to tackling inequalities, and reported in REQ- 04.

+Figure 1.
+Material, relevant and environmental information